Omycron83/Notes/ML/Markov Chains.md

-Markov chains are a model
+Markov chains are a type of stochastic model where